Have you been thinking about starting a blog?

 I strongly recommend against using one of the free hosted services such as WordPress.com or Blogger.
 Those platforms are fine if you just want to share an occasional post with your friends, but if you want to run a truly successful blog you’ll need to host it yourself on your own server space.

 Creating a self-hosted WordPress blog isn’t nearly as difficult as it might sound.
-This post explains how to do it, step-by-step.
-And it only takes $1 to get started!

 After your blog is up and running, you’ll need to write and publish some informative and interesting posts…